mixgreen/copycat/README.md

 Duke ARTIQ Extensions (DAX).

 DAX is a library that extends the capabilities of [ARTIQ](https://github.com/m-labs/artiq) while maintaining a vanilla ARTIQ experience.
-The goal of the project is to provide a framework for modular system organization and to improve usability by automating common functionality.
-Users can implement their system and components using the DAX framework and combine it with generic components and utilities provided by DAX.
+The goal of the project is to provide a framework that enables the development of modular and transparently layered software for current state-of-the-art and future-generation quantum control systems.
+Users can implement software for their system using the DAX framework and combine it with shared components and utilities provided by DAX.

 Projects related to DAX: